ChicagoBitdevs/ChicagoBitdevs.github.io/_posts/2023-06-08-Socratic-Seminar-43.md

 **Credit:** Burak Keceli

+A proposal for coordinated UTXO management.

 ## MATT vaults

 <https://www.mail-archive.com/bitcoin-dev@lists.linuxfoundation.org/msg12595.html>

 **Credit:** Salvatore Ingala

+Merklize All The Things (MATT) introduced a smart contracting method based on a propose-challenge protocol.
+This post explores how to build a vault with one of the proposed opcodes, and makes the opcodes a bit more familiar.
+The vault is not an instance of the general smart contracting scheme, but rather a simple, direct, ad-hoc implementation.

 ## Ledger decides to publish a lot of source code early